arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ## Task 3

 Create a new `PolygonClient` to test all four implementations of the `Polygon` class.

-Your client shoud continuously construct polygons for the user (storing them in an `ArrayList<Polygon>`).
+Your client should continuously construct polygons for the user (storing them in an `ArrayList<Polygon>`).
 It should start by prompting the user for the polygon they want to create next (of the four options), and then follow up by prompting the user for whatever data is necessary to construct the desired polygon.
 Finally, it should ask the user if they want to continue.
+If they enter "yes" it should let them enter another polygon; if "no", it should print out all polygons that have been gathered thus far, as well the outputs of all of the methods from the `Polygon` interface.

 You may use the `InputHandler` class below to validate user inputs, and do not need to deal with user-input issues not handled by this class.
 You may read through it, or simply trust that its static `getDoubleFromUser`, `getPolygonFromUser`, and `getYesNoFromUser` methods return a `double`, `String`, or `boolean` respectively, from `System.in`.
 In the case of `getPolygonFromUser`, the output is "circle", "rectangle", "square", or "triangle".

 ```java
 import java.util.Scanner;